10 Scary Driving Scenarios and Exactly How to Handle Them

 If the sun is blinding you…

 Try to limit your reaction as much as possible.
 Don’t slam on the brakes or swerve, as this could pose a danger to both yourself and other drivers around you.
 Do your best to continue on your path and remain predictable to other drivers.
-Don’t miss these driving etiquette rules you’ve probably forgotten since drivers ed.
+This is just one of the things they should teach in Driver’s Ed, like these driving etiquette rules you’ve probably forgotten since you took the class.

 When another driver is tailgating your car…